proboscis/pinjected/README.md

 ```
 This is useful when your mapping function requires many dependencies.

+# Picklability
+Compatible with dill and cloudpickle as long as the bound objects are picklable.

 # TODO
 - add mnist training example with keras
 - add 'modularization on the fly' example